systek/graphql-workshop/2_docs/backend.md

 #### `Ingredient`

 Ingredient has an integer ID and a name.
 It shall also be extended to have two externally resolveable variables.
 "Market price" and "allergens" (which is a list).
 The shape of these objects you can chose your self, based on what the API provides.

+## End

+If you managed to get this far, good job!
+Want an extra challenge?
+Try enabling batch fetching of orders through the use of [DataLoaders](https://github.com/graphql/dataloader).
+The price and ingredients services provide separate endpoints/resolvers for batched fetching of data.